 Are you prone to impulse purchases when it comes to clothes?
-Is it always the shiny, fancy stuff you’re drawn to, but you never get around to buy some basics?
-Or have you recently decluttered your wardrobe and were shocked by the piles of unworn and unloved clothes?
+Is it always the shiny, fancy stuff you’re drawn to, but you never get around to buy some quality basics?
+Or have you recently decluttered your closet and were shocked by the piles of unworn and unloved items?
 If so, you probably need a wardrobe wishlist.

-A smart wishlist helps us make conscientious buying decisions to build a wardrobe full of clothes we love to wear.
+A considered wishlist (shopping list) helps us make conscientious buying decisions to build a well-curated wardrobe full of clothes we love to wear.

 Preparing such a list sounds like an easy task.
 We write down what we need and then get it, right?
 The thing is, when it comes to clothing, we rarely urgently need something new.
 We just became accustomed to ‘consuming’ clothes – even though they can have a significantly longer lifespan than many other goods.
 Hence, when we want to make better buying decisions and stop mindlessly consuming clothes, we need to give our wardrobe wishlist a second thought.

-A smart wishlist makes it a lot easier to focus on the essentials and fix the ‘holes’ in our wardrobes.
-Moreover, it helps us choose our clothes, shoes, and accessories wisely.
-As a result, what we buy supports our life and style – and fits our budget.
+A considered wishlist makes it a lot easier to focus on the essentials and fill the gaps in your wardrobe.
+Moreover, it helps you choose clothes, shoes, and accessories more strategically.
+As a result, what you buy perfectly fits your life and style – and your budget.

 When Is the Best Time to Create a Wardrobe Wishlist?

-I recommend creating it in the course of wardrobe planning.
-Because then you’ve already reflected on your environment and lifestyle and roughly identified what you need (see Draft Your Wardrobe Wishlist).
-Plus, by this time, you should have a pretty good overview of what you already own.
-I’ve listed all steps for you below so you can follow them through if you like:
+I recommend creating a first draft of your wardrobe wishlist in the discovery and planning phase of your wardrobe curation project.
+Because then you’ve already reflected on your environment and lifestyle and roughly identified what you need.
+Plus, by this time, you should have a pretty good overview of your existing wardrobe.

-If you, for whatever reason, want to skip the detailed wardrobe planning steps, ask yourself at least these questions before you get started:
+But if you want to dive right in, ask yourself at least these questions before getting started:

 - Am I aware of what I already own?